-B. Strip Searches - Other than removal of an outer coat or jacket, a strip search is a search that requires a student to remove any or all of his or her clothing.
+- B. Strip Searches Other than removal of an outer coat or jacket, a strip search is a search that requires a student to remove any or all of his or her clothing.
 If an authorized school official believes it is necessary to conduct a strip search of a student, the school official may do so only if the search is authorized in advance by the superintendent or the school attorney.
 The only exception to this rule requiring advanced authorization is when the school official believes there is an emergency situation that could threaten the safety of the student or others.
 Strip searches may only be conducted by an authorized school official of the same sex as the student being searched and in the presence of another district professional employee who is also of the same sex as the student.
-In every case, the school official conducting a strip search must have probable cause - not simply reasonable cause - to believe the student is concealing evidence of a violation of law or the district code.
+In every case, the school official conducting a strip search must have probable cause not simply reasonable cause to believe the student is concealing evidence of a violation of law or the district code.
 In addition, before conducting a strip search, the school official must consider the nature of the alleged violation, the student's age, the student's record and the need for such a search.
-School officials will attempt to notify the student's parent by telephone before conducting a strip search before conducting a strip search and the need for such a search.
 School officials will attempt to notify the student's parent by telephone before conducting a strip search or in writing after the fact if the parent could not be reached by telephone.

-C. Documentation of Searches - The authorized school official conducting the search shall be responsible for promptly recording the following information about each search:
+- C. Documentation of Searches The authorized school official conducting the search shall be responsible for promptly recording the following information about each search:

-- 1. Name, age and grade of student.
+- 1.Name, age and grade of student.

-- 2. Reason(s) for the search.
+- 2.Reason(s) for the search.

 - 3. Name of any informant(s).

 - 4. Purpose of search (that is, what item(s) were being sought).

 - 5. Type and scope of search.

-- 6. Person conducting search and his or her title and position.
+- 6.Person conducting search and his or her title and position.

 - 7. Witnesses, if any, to the search.

 - 8. Time and location of search.

 - 9. Results of search (that is, what item(s) were found).

 - 10. Disposition of items found.

 - 11. Time, manner and results of parental notification.